Saoko: Composition

-"Saoko" is an experimental track "as fun as driving a Lamborghini", with industrial and reggaeton elements that runs for two minutes and seventeen seconds.
+"Saoko" is an experimental with industrial and reggaeton elements that runs for two minutes and seventeen seconds.
+Rosalía labeled the process of creating the track's beat "as fun as driving a Lamborghini."
 It features heavy synthesizers, a distorted piano and traditional reggaeton drums, as well as a ten-second avant-jazz talking interlude between the singer and her team at Electric Lady that was compared to Eddie Palmieri's The Sun of Latin Music (1974).
 Described by music critics as "bizarre, industrial and psychotic", the song combines influences of Nine Inch Nails' The Downward Spiral (1994), and Kanye West's Yeezus (2013), both of which Rosalía has cited as an artistic inspiration, as well as Arca, who she previously worked with on "KLK".
 "Saoko" marks the first solo release of Rosalía since "Dolerme".

 In an interview with Clash, Rosalía explained that "each and every phrase is an image of transformation.
 Celebrating transformation, celebrating change.
 Celebrating that you are always yourself even though you are in constant transformation or even that you are you more than ever at the very moment you are changing".
 Lyrical references include Frank Ocean, Vivienne Westwood, Lego, and Kim Kardashian, among others.